wix/stylable/_docs/references/pseudo-classes.md

 ## Define custom pseudo-classes

-To define custom pseudo-classes, you use the **Stylable** directive rule `-sb-states` to provide a list of the possible custom pseudo-classes that you want to use in the CSS.
+To define custom pseudo-classes, you use the **Stylable** directive rule `-st-states` to provide a list of the possible custom pseudo-classes that you want to use in the CSS.

-The `-sb-states` directive rule can be defined only for simple selectors like [tag selector](./tag-selectors.md), [class selector](./class-selectors.md) and [root](./root.md).
+The `-st-states` directive rule can be defined only for simple selectors like [tag selector](./tag-selectors.md), [class selector](./class-selectors.md) and [root](./root.md).

 ## Name custom pseudo-classes and assign a style to them